-Depending on the Log level setting (on the Specify Run Information screen), the retry attempts may appear in the program logs with no other documented error or warning.
-The default settings (shown in the sample above) tell the Wizard to retry a MAPI call that returns the error 80040115 or 80040125, to a maximum of three attempts at 10-second intervals.
+For the Outlook MAPI/HTTP library, the default settings tell the wizard to retry a MAPI call that returns the error 80040115 or 80040125, to a maximum of three attempts at 10-second intervals.

-i IMPORTANT: If you set the MessageRetry parameters to values higher than their defaults, consider also adjusting the WatchDogMinutes parameter as described in the next Important note below.
+i IMPORTANT: If you set the MessageRetry parameters to values higher than the defaults, consider adjusting the WatchDogMinutes parameter as described in the next Important note that follows.